raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/New-AzDataBoxEdgeBandwidthSchedule.md

 # New-AzDataBoxEdgeBandwidthSchedule

 ## SYNOPSIS
-Create a new Bandwidth schedule on the device
+Create a new Bandwidth schedule

 ## SYNTAX